DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements
       - Tailoring refers to modifying a list of security controls to align with the organization's mission.
       - applying scoping guidance/considerations
+      - Tailoring changes the list of previously selected security controls.
       - selecting/specifying compensating controls
       - assigning control values
       - tailoring matches your organization's mission and the controls from a selected baseline.